Archomeda/Gw2Sharp/docs/guides/introduction.md

 var mumbleClient = client.Mumble;
 ```

+> [!WARNING]
-**Note:** The Mumble Link service client requires Guild Wars 2 to be running on a Windows operating system.
+> The Mumble Link service client requires Guild Wars 2 to be running on a Windows operating system.
-However, this validation is totally up to you.
+> However, this validation is totally up to you.
-The property `IsAvailable` will return `true` if the Guild Wars 2 Mumble Link API is available.
+> The property `IsAvailable` will return `true` if the Guild Wars 2 Mumble Link API is available.

+> [!NOTE]
-You are responsible for updating the Mumble Link values by calling the method `Update()`.
+> You are responsible for updating the Mumble Link values by calling the method `Update()`.
-The update tick rate depends on how fast the game is updating the frames.
+> The update tick rate depends on how fast the game is updating the frames.
-For example, if Guild Wars 2 is running at 60 frames per second, the Mumble Link API will be updated 60 times per second.
+> For example, if Guild Wars 2 is running at 60 frames per second, the Mumble Link API will be updated 60 times per second.

 Note that some of the values in `Gw2MumbleClient` are lazily evaluated.
 The reason is that these values are parsed from a JSON string that Guild Wars 2 provides through the Mumble Link.